-A person may find that Celexa addiction, dependence, or tolerance has begun to set in and that it would be best to stop taking Celexa before the situation worsens.
+A person may find that developed dependence on Celexa has begun to set in and that it would be best to stop taking Celexa before the situation worsens.
 It could be that the severity of Celexa’s side effects has begun to intensify, or has become intolerable.
 There can be many reasons to consider Celexa withdrawal treatment.
 A person taking Celexa will likely be experiencing a set of side effects already.
 An onslaught of a new set of Celexa withdrawal symptoms on top of earlier challenges could be completely overwhelming.
 Finding safe Celexa withdrawal help is recommended.

 At Alternative to Meds Center, we aim to provide adequate preparations which stabilize a person before reducing the dosage.
 This prevents feeling completely bowled over by unexpected Celexa withdrawal symptoms.
 Without correct help, Celexa withdrawal symptoms may be severe enough to incapacitate a person, perhaps causing them to give up and resume their Celexa prescription.
 Because of the potential severity of withdrawal, we recommend inpatient Celexa withdrawal help to achieve a full and successful recovery of physical and mental health.

 We are confident that with adequate preparation, including comprehensive guidance as to what to expect, Celexa withdrawal can be accomplished comfortably within a reasonably scheduled timeline.
 It is possible for a person to experience a surprisingly mild withdrawal from Celexa and other antidepressant drugs with careful oversight and planning.
 At Alternative to Meds, lab testing is done for toxicity, to discover what diet correction, including supplementation, may be needed to normalize neurochemistry.
 We also plan toxicity removal therapies, orthomolecular medicine for restoring a healthy microbiome, and other strategies to make citalopram withdrawal much easier to bear.

 WARNING:The FDA and other regulatory bodies warn against suddenly stopping Celexa or any antidepressant medication, due to the tremendous shock this can inflict on the body.
 What is recommended wherever possible is a gradual citalopram withdrawal as opposed to sudden cessation, or trying to quit Celexa “cold turkey.”
 With proper supports in place, a gradual citalopram withdrawal can be considerably eased.

 Why are medications like Celexa called SSRIs?